• Skip to main content

 Course Description

-Designed as an applied learning experience, the course follows the student's short-term paid placement (typically a semester) within a firm.
-Intern responsibilities are determined by the firm offering the internship; sales faculty work with companies to ensure that student experiences are full and rewarding.
-The course provides the framework for the student to document learning experiences from the internship and coursework in a personal e-portfolio for career management.
+Designed as an applied learning experience, developing executive presence follows the student’s short-term, full-time paid placement within a firm.
+The intern’s responsibilities are determined by the firm offering the internship; however, sales faculty work with companies to ensure that the student has sales engagement experiences.
+The course provides the framework for the student to document learning experiences from the internship in an e-portfolio (a useful tool for career management) and through a ProSales Talk, which is a main-stage, executive-style speaking experience delivered to both a live audience and a professional film crew.
+The student finishes the internship in the summer after completing the first three courses of the ProSales curriculum and completes the executive presence course in the subsequent fall.

 Hankamer School of Business